 First, after a risk control signal is sent to the client’s platform, the platform can then block users with a high-risk value.
 For users with lower but insignificant risk control values, the system can merge data from other dimensions into their rules and models.
 It can also perform further processing and refining, and then re-process the user.

 Furthermore, the system provides feedback during each step of data collection as well as the discovery of fraudulent trends and modeling.

 The systems conduct these two aspects in parallel.
 If collected data does not meet quality standards, then the client must be required to adjust, then provide feedback on its issues in certain aspects.
 Even if the data cannot be made up for right away, the system has to fix it as soon as possible."

-"We make recommendations to the client on how to collect data according to our own risk control and fraud prevention experience, so working with us is not just a matter of us helping you meet fraud detection requirements, we also give the client a lot of feedback and keep open lines of communication.
-We offer them comprehensive consulting and service from system applications to data collection and risk control."
+"We make recommendations to the client on how to analyze data according to our own risk control and fraud prevention experience, so working with us is not just a matter of us helping you meet fraud detection requirements, we also give the client a lot of feedback and keep open lines of communication.
+We offer them comprehensive consulting and service from system applications to data management and risk control."

 The opponent of financial risk control is the enormous black-market production chain, making the matter extremely complicated.
 Organizations are introducing innovative technologies like AI and machine learning to the field in droves but using them correctly is certainly not a simple matter.